sjsucmpe272-fall21/Team-Project-8/README.md

 # Development
 ## Setup
+- Change the database config in `backend/database/config.json` to point to `localhost` for local development
+- Change the `axios.defaults.baseURL` to `localhost:3000/api` in `frontend/client.tsx`
-The following command will compile both client and server side code and spin up a server that serve the frontend code at `localhost:3000`
+- The following command will compile both client and server side code and spin up a server that serve the frontend code at `localhost:3000`
 ```
 npm run dev
 ```
-You should see some compiling messages in our console similar to below if everything compiles successfully:
+- You should see some compiling messages in our console similar to below if everything compiles successfully:
 ```
 Compiling client ...
 Compiling server ...